andrewheiss/ath-hugo/content/blog/2022-09-26_guide-visualizing-types-posteriors/index.markdown

 ## Generalized linear models with link transformations

-Generalized linear models (e.g., logistic, probit, ordered logistic, exponential, Poisson, negative binomial, etc.) use special link functions (e.g. logit, log, etc.) to transform the outcome variable into a scale that is more amenable to linear regression.
+Generalized linear models (e.g., logistic, probit, ordered logistic, exponential, Poisson, negative binomial, etc.) use special link functions (e.g. logit, log, etc.) to transform the likelihood of an outcome into a scale that is more amenable to linear regression.

 Estimates from these models can be used in their transformed scales (e.g., log odds in logistic regression) or can be back-transformed into their original scale (e.g., probabilities in logistic regression).